Day 1: Delhi - Tijara 102 km

 again since a few months.
 Whatsoever, we will not see tigers in the outer area of the park.

-We are lunching a few kilometer before Sariska.
+We are lunching a few kilometre before Sariska.
 We order a few dry samosas.
 Or at least: they look

 like samosas.
 But what is the teastall owner doing?
 He crumbles the samosas in his hand